AlpenMo/my-docs-site/index.md

 permalink: /
 ---

-# Welcome to S&C Associate's Demo Knowledge Base
+# Welcome to S&C Associates' Demo Knowledge Base
 This is just a demo site to show what an online S&C Knowledge Base could look like.
 It's pretty bare bones right now, but it's capable of a lot more.
 You can ignore what the URL is right now, we can change it later.
 The best part about this site?
 Totally free.

 You can check out a more robust version of this site [here].